fmetivier/GISCourseMaterial/README.md

 ## Content of the src folder

 Each directory in the src folder corresponds to certain types  python scripts discussed in the different chapters of the course.

-With the exception of the sql directory, each directory is organised in three directories

-The src directory contains all the source codes, the include directory contains all the data needed to execute the scripts, the figures directory shows some results.
+Below is a list of scripts and their purpose.

 ### folium directory